Fitness Programmes for Children

 To foster a family culture of regular exercise and adopt a healthy lifestyle, parents should set a good example and do some exercise together with their children.
 The following activities are suitable for doing with children:

-1. Go jogging or take a fitness walk after meals.
+1. Take a fitness walk after meals.

 2. Play more parent-child games and do more physical activities and circuit training at home; reduce TV or screen time.